Jachu5/jachu5.github.io/post_bck/new/kotlin_en.md

 Kotlin called my attention for its compiler, so far I didn't know anything about JVM based programming languages so it was very interesting what I found .
 To compile mixed projects, in our case Kotlin, requires it to understand the Java source files and its binaries, it also requires Java to understand the Kotlin source files and it binaries.
 The idea of Kotlin compiler to understand Java source files is easy to imagine, but the opposite thing, to make the javac (Java compiler) to understand Kotlin files is hard.

-So far the state of the art if the following.
+So far the state of the art is the following.
 - *Groovy*:
 Groovy generates stubs from the code, this means the Java source files contains only Groovy classes, methods and fields declarations, later on it executes javac over the stubs and the Java source files.
-As a result everything compiles, but the Groovy methods has no body yet, to solve this issue it execute the Groovy compiler and replace the classes contained on the stubs.
+As a result everything compiles, but the Groovy methods has no body yet, to solve this issue it executes the Groovy compiler and replace the classes contained inside the stubs.
-This process has a drawback, time and complexity.
+This process has some drawbacks, time and complexity.

 - *Scala and Kotlin*:
 Both languages teach their compilers to understand the Java source files, so both can generate the *.class files and execute javac over them.